Culiacan Sinaloa, Mexico Travel Guide

 Find opportunities for rest and rejuvenation in Culiacán and its surroundings.

-Dedicated retreats are limited in Culiacán.
+Retreats focused on are limited in Culiacán.
 Some gyms or wellness centers may offer drop-in yoga classes.

-Culiacán is away from the sea; hotel swimming pools are for guest use.
+Culiacán is away from the sea; hotel swimming pools often are for guest use.
 For beach clubs, visit Altata or Mazatlán.
 Find coastal resorts on Agoda.

 It is a regional favorite spot for unwinding.